 For further information on video consultations please click here.

 If you have developed Coronavirus/COVID 19 symptoms in the past 7 days (new continuous cough and/or a fever) or live with someone who has symptoms please follow the guidance on www.nhsinform.scot/coronavirus where there is an interactive guide you can use.

-To go directly to the patient guide click here.
-To go directly to self care information for symptoms click here For details of other places you can go to get assistance with practical things like food or medicine delivery if you are isolated or self help guides for wellbeing - please click here
+For details of other places you can go to get assistance with practical things like food or medicine delivery if you are isolated or self help guides for wellbeing - please click here.

-If you feel that you need to speak to a doctor about your symptoms - please call NHS24 on 111.
-The team will ask questions and pass this information to a doctor who can decide whether your symptoms can be dealt with by a phone call or if you need to be seen.
-If you need to be seen, we will organise to do this safely.
+If you feel that you need to speak to a doctor about your COVID-19 symptoms - please call NHS24 on 111.
+The team will ask questions and pass this information to a doctor who can decide whether your symptoms can be dealt with by phone call or if you need to be seen.
+If you need to be seen, this will be organised safely.